Back to Case Studies

 4

-New Business Development
+Reactive Business Development

 Operational Consequences

-• missed repeat hiring opportunities
+• Missed repeat hiring opportunities discovered only after competitors captured them

 The Solution